-Perform 1 set of 5 reps on each side, alternating legs back and forth.
-Keep the motions in smooth controlled movements with a quick stop at the end positions.
-The intensity can be light to moderate, depending on the strength in your knees and hips.
+Perform one set of 5 reps on each side, alternating legs back and forth.
+Keep the motions in smooth, controlled movements with a quick stop at the end.
+The intensity can be light to moderate, depending on the strength in your knees and hips and your level of physical fitness.
 The purpose of this exercise is to strengthen the muscles around the hips and knees.

-Perform 1 set of 5 reps on each side in a smooth controlled movement, with a quick stop on the end position of the side lunge.
-The intensity can be light to moderate, depending on how strong you are in the hips.
+Perform one set of 5 reps on each side in a smooth, controlled movement, with a quick stop on the end of the side lunge.
+The intensity can be light to moderate, depending on how strong you are in the hips and your level of physical fitness.
 The purpose of this exercise is to strengthen the hips.
 This will also improve ankle mobility and knee strength, which can help to strengthen the hips.

 #3 – Warrior Dead Lift